I think you’ll agree with me when I say learning to write a book for the first time is a challenge.

 There’s a modest learning curve to both tools, but it’s time well-spent.

 Gwen Hernandez book Scrivener for Dummies explains all you need to know.

 The other thing you’ll need to do is hire a cover designer, and I recommend 99 Designs.

 It’s relatively easy to upload your ebook and cover to Amazon and the other sites.
 However, if you want to learn more about self-publishing, I recommend reading Joanna Penn’s Successful Self-Publishing.
-Chandler Bolt has also put together free video training that will teach you about self-publishing (Chandler and his team also blog about self publishing).

 Know When You’re at The End